silverwind/droppy/README.md

 $ [sudo] npm install -g droppy
 $ droppy start
 ```
+This will install droppy's home folder to `~/.droppy`.
+Append `--home <home>` to the command to define this path yourself.
 Once ready, navigate to [http://localhost:8989/](http://localhost:8989/).
 On first startup, you'll be prompted for a username and password for your first account.

 There's a few more CLI commands available, see
 ```bash